The Technohol 13 Alphabetical Character Roster: T

 Tridrones (Modron): the first variety of sentient modrons, tridrones are elite combatants.
 Capable of rapid assaults in any direction thanks to their curious anatomy, tridrones are particularly effective opponents for the enemies of law.
 Availability:

-the Triple T: a powerful, yet small treaded vehicle that Sgt.
-Slaughter prefers to use in his personal war against Cobra, the Triple T (Tag Team Terminator) is more than a mere conveyance for the Sarge.
-It is armed with two side-mounted cannons and two high explosive anti-tank missiles - and can easily ram other vehicles!
-Comes in Classic and Saga styles!
+the Triple T: a powerful, yet small treaded vehicle Sgt.
+Slaughter uses in his personal war against Cobra, the Triple T (Tag Team Terminator) is more than a mere conveyance for the Sarge.
+Though lightly armed, it can easily plow right through other vehicles!
+Availability:

 Tripwire: one of the single most jittery human beings you're likely to meet, Tormod is seemingly a klutz.
 Of course, he's the Joe team's ultimate demolitions expert because explosives are the only thing on earth that can calm him down!
 Availability: